Atopic Dermatitis Treatment for Veterinary Patients With Compounding

 The main goal of treatment is to alleviate pruritus in order to allow the skin to heal appropriately.
 The first measure of treatment is to remove any allergens that may be the causative agents.
 Removing certain things from the animal’s diet, such as grains, can many times help reverse the process.
 Environmental allergens, such as pollens, sometimes are not as easy to remove, and measures have to be taken to prevent reactions to them by the immune system.

-Treatment can be initiated several different ways.
+Atopic Dermatitis treatment can be initiated in several different ways.
 In many cases, veterinarians will treat atopy with systemic medications such as Apoquel® (oclacitinib), a Janus kinase inhibitor used in canines.
 Atopica® (cyclosporine, modified), a calcineurin inhibitor, is another agent used in canines and felines for treatment of atopy.
 These medications work well for many patients.

 Pavilion Compounding Pharmacy can be a huge aid to the patient and the veterinarian by offering alternative dosage forms, ingredients, and bases that offer advantages in these cases.
 Apoquel tablets can be compounded into a fixed oil suspension formula to aid in administration.
 In cases where a more concentrated solution of cyclosporine is needed to aid administration, Cyclosporine 20% Oral Solution is a good option.